Important Skills Photographers Need With Examples

-Composition is the artistic dimension of photography, knowing how you want the image to look.
-Although one aspect of composition is simply the photographer’s taste and creativity as an artist, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why.
+Composition is the artistic dimension of photography – knowing how you want the image to look.
+Although one aspect of composition is simply the photographer’s taste and creativity, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why.
 There are certain universal principles that you should learn, rather than having to reinvent them through trial and error.

 While not all photographers work independently, many do.
 Working as a freelancer or selling prints requires you to be your own business manager.
 You must handle everything from marketing to payroll, and you must know how to speak with potential clients or customers.